-Transactive's API has several features that make it easy to integrate with.
+Transactive's API is designed to be easy to integrate with.

 Transactive's API conforms to ReST principles, making it simple and predictable.
 Its functionality centres around its key entities and the operations they support, and it responds synchronously to requests with a standard set of HTTP responses.

-Much of the payment-related communication with Transactive is asynchronous in nature: payment events happen in Transactive and Transactive issues notifications via webhooks.
+All post-submission payment-related communication with Transactive is asynchronous in nature: payment events occur within the Transactive backend and Transactive issues notifications via webhooks.

 API calls are authenticated using cryptographically random credentials issued in the form of API keys.

-API calls are checked to ensure that calling contacts and applications have the appropriate authority, and contacts and applications are assigned one or more authorities that cumulatively determine what operations they are allowed to perform.
+API calls are checked to ensure that callers have the appropriate authority.
+This is done via authorities on the API keys themselves that cumulatively determine what operations they are allowed to perform.

 - Reporting - can view payments